Practices

 Routine regulatory and contract counseling on:

-• Personnel security clearances (PCLs), facility security clearances (FCLs), and related requirements of the Defense Counterintelligence and Security Agency (DCSA) and National Industrial Security Program Operating Manual (NISPOM) regulations.
+• Facility security clearances (FCLs), mitigation of foreign ownership, control or influence (FOCI), and related requirements of the Defense Counterintelligence and Security Agency (DCSA) and National Industrial Security Program Operating Manual (NISPOM) regulations

-• Other Transaction Agreements (OTAs), consortia and other nontraditional contracting approaches designed to reduce regulatory burdens and accelerate the adoption of new technology by government agencies.
+• Other transaction agreements (OTAs), consortia and additional nontraditional contracting approaches designed to reduce regulatory burdens and accelerate the adoption of new technology by government agencies

-• Equal employment opportunity (EEO) requirements – including affirmative action plan (AAP) guidance and implementation, related reporting obligations and other matters under the jurisdiction of the Office of Federal Contract Compliance Programs (OFCCP).
+• Equal employment opportunity (EEO) requirements – including affirmative action plan (AAP) guidance and implementation, related reporting obligations and risks associated with diversity, equity and inclusion (DEI) executive orders, and related representations incorporated in contracts, grants and other federal funding agreements

 Support for M&A, financing and other strategic transactions involving government contracts: